 If you’re planning a trip to Disneyland or Huntington Beach, you may be wondering how far these two popular destinations are from each other.

-Short answer: The distance between Huntington Beach and Disneyland is approximately 15 to 21.4 miles (24.1 to 34.4 kilometers), depending on the mode of transportation you choose.
-The trip duration can range from 25 minutes to 1 hour and 36 minutes, depending on factors such as traffic and transportation options.
+How far is Huntington Beach from Disneyland? – The distance between Huntington Beach and Disneyland is approximately 15 to 21.4 miles (24.1 to 34.4 kilometers), depending on the mode of transportation you choose.
+The trip duration can range from 25 minutes to 1 hour and 36 minutes.

 How far is Huntington Beach from Disneyland?

 Let’s talk about the distance between these two Southern California destinations.